Birth of the Beatles

 Birth of the Beatles is a 1979 American biographical film, produced by Dick Clark Productions and directed by Richard Marquand.
-The film was released into cinemas worldwide, except in the United States, where it was shown as a TV film on ABC.
+It was shown as a TV film on ABC in the United States, and received a theatrical release in other countries.
 The film focuses on the early history of the Beatles.
-It was released nine years after the announced break-up of the Beatles themselves, and is the only Beatles biopic to be made while John Lennon was still alive.
+It was released nine years after the Beatles disbanded, and is the only biographical film about the band to be released while all four members were alive.
 Pete Best, the Beatles' original drummer, served as a technical advisor for the production.